sid-betalol/Customizable-Neural-Network/README.md

 # Custom Classes to create a Neural Network using NumPy
-I have created classes which can be used to create a neural network architecture of your choice.
+I have created template classes which can be used to create a neural network architecture of your choice.
 You can use these classes to define your own layers and activation functions and use loss functions and optimizers of your own choice for different tasks.

 Implementations:
 1. Activation Functions: Sigmoid, TanH, ReLU, LeakyReLU